-I believe in creating a New York for all, regardless of country of origin or citizenship status.
-As the son of an immigrant who lived here undocumented for 20 years, I have seen first-hand the challenges and hurdles immigrants are forced to overcome to even begin creating a life in the country.
-In the face of constant attacks on immigrants by the federal government, alongside the criminalization of immigrants by police and prosecutors, and historically failed efforts to pass national comprehensive immigration reform, we have a responsibility to defend and expand the civil rights of all New Yorkers, regardless of citizenship status.
+As the child of an immigrant who lived here undocumented for two decades, I’ve seen first hand the challenges and hurdles that immigrants are forced to overcome to even begin creating a life in this country.
+In the face of repeated attacks on immigrants by the federal government, alongside the criminalization of immigrants by police and prosecutors, historically failed efforts to pass national comprehensive immigration reform, and the intentional exclusion of immigrants from programs that protect New York’s families, we have a responsibility to defend and expand the civil rights of all New Yorkers, regardless of country of origin or citizenship status.

-As a state senator, I will fight for:
+As State Senator, I will continue to fight for:

 If you've saved payment info with ActBlue Express, your donation will go through immediately.